Importance of Overlapping Network Nodes in Influence Spreading: Discussion

 \section{Discussion}

-In this section, we critically examine the methodological premises and analytical choices underlying our study to highlight potential biases and interpretative limits associated with commonly employed network modelling techniques and contrast them with our empirical approach.
-We address four key aspects: the implications of rewiring methodologies, the phenomenon of diffusion saturation, the statistical rationale behind defining the analytical bulk of nodes, and the methodological considerations that guide the selection of circles.
-This is done to clarify how these decisions influence the interpretation of our results and the generalisability of conclusions regarding overlapping structures and spreading dynamics in real-world networks.
+In this section, we critically examine the methodological premises and analytical choices underlying our study.
+We aim to highlight potential biases and interpretative limits associated with commonly employed network modelling techniques and contrast them with our empirical approach.
+To do this we address four key aspects: the implications of rewiring methodologies, the phenomenon of diffusion saturation, the statistical rationale behind defining the analytical bulk of nodes, and the methodological considerations that guide the selection of circles.
+This is done to clarify how these decisions influence the interpretation of our results and the generalisability of conclusions regarding the overlapping structures and spreading dynamics in real-world networks.

-\textit{Methodology.} Although rewiring methods are widely used in network analysis (e.g., in\cite{reid2011diffusion, shang2015epidemic}), rewiring methods could introduce biases in network analyses including distortions in network topology, e.g. in terms of degree correlations and clustering coefficients \cite{Bertotti2020NetworkRewiring}.
-Even if these structural characteristics are carefully maintained, the addition of edges may erase meso-scale structures, such as triadic closures that emerge naturally from homophily or attribute-based groupings \cite{karrer2008robustness} and consequently essential structural features that allow reinforcement processes in complex contagions could be lost.
-Thus, observational methods based on empirical data are essential in the analysis of real-world networks.
-Our analyses differ substantially from rewiring experiments, because they reflect the natural emergence of overlaps due to social mechanisms, for example, by shared attributes or collective behaviour.
+\textit{Methodology.} Although rewiring methods are widely used in network analysis (e.g., in\cite{reid2011diffusion, shang2015epidemic}), rewiring methods could introduce biases in network analyses including distortions in the network topology, e.g., in terms of degree correlations and clustering coefficients \cite{Bertotti2020NetworkRewiring}.
+Even if these structural characteristics are carefully maintained, the addition of edges may erase meso-scale structures, such as triadic closures that emerge naturally from homophily or attribute-based groupings \cite{karrer2008robustness}, and consequently essential structural features that allow reinforcement processes in complex contagions could be lost.
+Thus, observational methods based on empirical data are important in the analysis of real-world networks.
+Our analyses differ substantially from the rewiring experiments, because they reflect the natural emergence of overlaps due to social mechanisms, for example, by shared attributes or collective behaviour.
+A key concern is whether the observed advantage of overlapping nodes is merely a consequence of higher degree.
+Our degree-controlled analyses indicate that, while the degree contributes to the spreading capacity, overlapping nodes retain a statistically significant advantage even when the degree is accounted for.
+This suggests that their role as connectors between multiple circles provides an additional structural benefit beyond the connectivity.